ichbinwilly/Slack-Github-Integration/README.md

 ![07](https://github.com/ichbinwilly/Slack-Github-Integration/blob/master/07.PNG)

-8. Default to install Slack to all repositories in Github.
+8. Default to install Slack to all repositories in GitHub.
 You are allowed to choose the repositories you want it to be slacked.
 So just pick one and click **Install**

 ![08](https://github.com/ichbinwilly/Slack-Github-Integration/blob/master/08.PNG)